 - Proposal writing (20%): students are encouraged to work together as a team (ideally four students in a team) and compose an attractive and do-able research proposal (1600 words max).

-- Proposal presentation (15%): each team need to present their proposal in front of the whole class and gaining feedbacks from the cohorts and instructor in week8 and week9.
+- Proposal presentation (15%): each team needs to present their proposal in front of the whole class and gaining feedback from the cohorts and instructor in week8 and week9.

 - Final exam is self-evident (15%).

 The Disabled Student Services (DSS) Office coordinates academic accommodations for enrolled students with documented disabilities.
 Accommodations are determined on a case-by-case basis and may include classroom relocation, sign language interpreters, recorded course materials, note taking, and priority registration.
 DSS also provides needs assessment, mediation, referrals, and advocacy as necessary and appropriate.
 Requests for accommodations or services must be arranged in advance and require documentation of the disability, verifying the need for such accommodation or service.
 Contact DSS at: 448 Schmitz, Box 355839, (206) 543-8925 (Voice/TTY), email@example.com